hugoht3/battle-ship/README.md

 ![alt text](assets/Diffi.png)

-The difficulty alters the size of the board as the number of ships
+The difficulty alters the size of the board as the number of ships.

 ## Turn Counter